adri27info/Slider/README.md

 ## Description

-This is a js project based in scrolling images from right to left through an image carousel.
+This is a js project based in scrolling images from right to left through an image slider.
 The displacement of images is done through the css property, transform - translateX()

 ## Technologies